RekTx/BloosLustOS/README.md

 # BloosLustOS
-My Operating System Final Project
+A simple C++ emulation of Operating System